 Room Parent Emails: Periodic emails, usually about time-sensitive events, will be sent to you by your room parent.

 Welcome to our school!
-We look forward to meeting you and seeing you at our school functions.
+We look forward to meeting you and seeing you around town.

 Are there baby changing stations on the campus?

 Where are the bathrooms?